Trump Is ‘Very Proud’ Of Brazil’s Bolsonaro For Using The Term ‘Fake News’

 — CNN (@CNN) March 19, 2019

-Bolsonaro is a retired military officer that was elected as Brazil’s 38th President as of January 1, 2019, despite being an outsider.
-Before his win, he frequently stirred up controversy for his praise of Brazil’s former military dictatorship and offensive comments about women and the LGBTQ community.
+Bolsonaro is a retired military officer that was elected as Brazil’s 38th president as of January 1, 2019, despite being an outsider.
+Before his win, he frequently stirred up controversy for his praise of Brazil’s former military dictatorship and for his contentious comments about women and the LGBTQ community.

-As with Trump, Bolsonaro is anti-immigration and even campaigned on the slogan of “Brazil before everything, and God above all,” which some believe was a nod to “Make America Great Again,” USA Today reports.
+As with Trump, Bolsonaro is anti-immigration, and even campaigned on the slogan of “Brazil before everything, and God above all.”
+Some believe the phrase to be a nod toward Trump’s slogan of “Make America Great Again,” USA Today reports.

-Monica de Bolle, senior fellow at the Peterson Institute for International Economics, believes that Bolsonaro’s visit was a political move to appease the people that voted him into power — the far-right nationalists that have overlapping beliefs with the U.S.’s religious right.
+Monica de Bolle, senior fellow at the Peterson Institute for International Economics, believes that Bolsonaro’s visit was a political move to appease the people that voted him into power — the far-right nationalists that have overlapping beliefs with the American religious right.

 “He’s looking to appease and placate his base,” she said.

-Steven Bannon, who was the White House Chief Strategist in Trump’s administration during the first seven months, believes that the meeting was set to set the foundation for their future relationship.
+Steven Bannon, who was the White House chief strategist in Trump’s administration during the first seven months, believes that the meeting was arranged to set the foundation for their future relationship.

 “They’re very similar,” he said.
 “It’s about economic growth and making their countries great again.”